reneepawaroo/RecipeBox/README.md

 # Ingredientswebsite
 Plug in your top ingredients and get food inspiration

-This is a website designed to give you the best recipes to take care of your cravings.
-Suppose you really liked apples and wanted to make something with those as the main star of the dish, but you want some ideas.
-Sure you can search Google and probably then browse multiple websites.
-That takes time.
-Instead wouldn't it be better to plug in "apples" into a search and have the recipes pop up where apples are the key ingredient.
+This is a website designed to give you the best recipes for the few ingredients you want to highlight.
+It works where you plug in up to 3 ingredients in a search and it will bring up the best recipes where those ingredients are the key ingredients of the dish.
+For example, suppose you love apples and want to make a dish that highlights them, you can use this site to search "apples" and the top recipes for apple dishes will pop up on cards below.

-There are also handy filters to make sure your search results meet your dietary restrictions and meal type (ie. Breakfast, Lunch, Dinner, Dessert).
+There are also handy filters to make sure your search results meet your dietary restrictions and meal type (Breakfast, Lunch, Dinner, Dessert).

 APIs: